August 20, 2019

 In the presence of excessive fatty substances in the circulation the small arteries (arterioles) and small veins (venules) in the outer parts of the retina and the back of the eyeball (fundus) may appear pale pink upon examination by an eye specialist (ophthalmologist).
 This condition may be referred to as “lipemia retinalis”.
 The change is related to the degree of fatty build up (i.e., large chylomicrons), which causes incoming light to scatter.
 This discoloration is reversible and does not affect the vision of individuals with familial LPL deficiency.

-In some cases, additional symptoms have been reported in individuals with familial LPL deficiency including a variety of reversible neuropsychiatric findings including depression, memory loss and dementia.
+Additional symptoms have been reported in some individuals with familial LPL deficiency including a variety of reversible neuropsychiatric findings such as depression, memory loss and dementia.